devinus/poison/README.md

 interested purely in the speed of parsing JSON without a decoding step, you could simply call `Poison.Parser.parse`.

+If you use Poison 1.x, you have to set a module to `as` option in order to decode into a struct. e.g. `as: Person` instead of `as: %Person{}`.
+The change was introduced at 2.0.0.

 ## Parser

 ```iex